unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 * `UnoIconForegroundScale`: Adjusts the scaling of the icon's foreground.
 * `UnoIconBackgroundColor`: Sets the background color of the icon.

-For basic adjustments, such as changing the icon's foreground color or applying a common modification across platforms, you can use SDK properties.
-This method is simpler and reduces the need for extensive XML configurations:
+For basic adjustments, such as changing the icon's foreground color or applying a common modification across platforms, you can use SDK properties:

 ```xml
 <PropertyGroup>